- Feature Links

 - ADA Compliance

-The Township does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S Equal Employment Opportunity Commission under title I of the Americans with Disabilities Act (ADA).
+The Township does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA), the Illinois Human Rights Act, and the Cook County Human Rights Ordinance.

 The Township will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the Township’s meetings, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

-The Township will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its meetings, services, and activities.
-For example, individuals with service animals are welcome in the Township offices, even where pets are generally prohibited.
+The Township will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy its meetings, services, and activities.
+For example, individuals with service animals are welcome in the Township offices, even though pets are generally prohibited.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the Township, should contact the Township Clerk as soon as possible but no later than 48 hours before the scheduled event.
 The Township Clerk and his contact information is as follows: